lichtara/relational-coherence-hybrid-systems/paper/06_triadic_structure.md

 The triadic model therefore exceeds analytical pluralism.
 It articulates a **structural configuration** within which the exercise of power remains intelligible, attributable, and revisable over time.
 The relation among the three elements is not additive but constitutive: removing any one transforms the character of the whole.

 This interdependence grounds a further claim.
-If governability requires a structured relational locus, sustained dynamic compatibility, and differentiated authority, then Field, Coherence, and Limit correspond not to contingent features of governance arrangements but to **categorial conditions of political order under hybrid agency**.
+If governability requires a structured relational locus, sustained dynamic compatibility, and differentiated authority, then Field, Coherence, and Limit cannot be understood as contingent features of governance arrangements.
+They correspond instead to structural conditions of political order under hybrid agency.

 The argument that follows does not defend the usefulness of the triad.
 It establishes its **irreducibility and minimal necessity**.

 ## 6.2 The Three Structural Dimensions of Political Order

-If governability is to be understood as a condition of political order under hybrid agency, then the triadic structure corresponds to three irreducible structural dimensions: relational intelligibility, temporal sustainability, and differentiated authority.
+If governability constitutes a structural condition of political order under hybrid agency, then the triadic architecture corresponds to three irreducible structural dimensions: relational intelligibility, temporal sustainability, and differentiated authority.
 These are not empirical variables but categorial requirements.

 ### 6.2.1 Field and Relational Intelligibility